-In order to be pulled over for DWI in North Carolina, a police officer must have reasonable suspicion that you are engaging in criminal activity.
+In order to be pulled over for DWI in Charlotte, a police officer must have reasonable suspicion that you are engaging in criminal activity.
 They cannot stop you without legal basis.
-If you were not driving erratically, swerving on the road, improperly switching lanes, or engaging in other behavior that might have indicated you were driving under the influence, then our DWI attorneys will argue that the arresting officer in your case did not possess the reasonable suspicion to stop you.
+If you were not driving erratically, swerving on the road, improperly switching lanes, or engaging in other behavior that might have indicated you were driving under the influence, then our felony DWI attorneys will argue that the arresting officer in your case did not possess the reasonable suspicion to stop you.

 Lack of Probable Cause

 An officer must have probable cause to arrest you.
 This means that there must be facts and circumstances that would lead a reasonable person to believe that you were driving while intoxicated.
 This may include officer observations of the vehicle in erratic motion that indicates intoxication of the driver, personal contact with you and observation of indicators of intoxication, failure of standard field sobriety tests, or failure of a preliminary breath test at the roadside.
 Without probable cause, the officer cannot legally arrest you.